Daniel-A-Harris/GDP-and-Life-Expectancy/README.md

 print(plot)
 ````
 ## Conclusion
-GDP is an important factor that affects life expectancy.
-This analysis measured the correlation and between countries and across time.
+GDP is an important factor that affects life expectancy in some countries.
+This analysis measured the correlation between countries and across time.
 This data can be used to control for the GDP factor when conducting analysis of life expectancy and measuring alternative factors.